Mohsnmonji/mohsnmonji.github.io/_pages/playlists.md

 permalink: /playlists/
 ---

 <p>Here you can find the music and sounds I listen to.
-They range widely, but they often revolve around a few constants: dark wave, electro pop,retro synth, dreamy and melancholic sounds and tones.
+They range widely, but they often revolve around a few constants: dark wave, electro pop, retro synth, dreamy, and melancholic sounds and tones.
 I’m a big fan of Boy Harsher and similar sounds that live somewhere between eerie and hypnotic.
 If you’ve got suggestions or want to talk music, I’m always up for it.</p>

 <h2><i class="fas fa-music"></i> Playlists</h2>
 <p>April 2025.</p>